annikavennemann/hr-challenge-react/README.md

 - The page will reload if you make edits.
 - You would also see any lint errors in the console (though I hope that there will be none).

-## Server
-- For mocking the clients data into a JSON I installed the JSON-Dev-dependencies: <br>`npm install -D json-server`
-- The data is saved in the db.json file and listen on port 4000 (configured in package.json)

-- To start the server, you can run in the project directory:

-### `npm run fake-api`